vestrel00/contacts-android/docs/entities/about-local-contacts.md

 > ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).

-## Associating a local RawContact to an Account
+## Moving a local RawContact to an Account

-Local RawContacts can be associated to an Account to enable syncing.
+Local RawContacts (no Account) can be moved to an Account to enable syncing.

-For more info, read [Associate local RawContacts to an Account](./../accounts/associate-device-local-raw-contacts-to-an-account.md).
+For more info, read [Move RawContacts across Accounts](./../accounts/move-raw-contacts-across-accounts.md).

 ## Adding an Account to the device